Royal Enfield Interceptor 650 (2018-on) Review

 Overall rating

-Next up: Ride & brakesThe Royal Enfield Interceptor 650 is a retro naked middleweight with a 649cc engine that makes 47bhp, meaning it's A2 compliant.
+Next up: Ride & brakesThe Royal Enfield Interceptor 650 is a naked middleweight retro motorbike with a 649cc engine that makes 47bhp, meaning it's A2 compliant.
 It's one of the best-value bikes on sale in the UK, with a list price below £6000 including a full warranty and dealer support.
-It was launched alongside the Continental GT roadster, but the Interceptor is the most popular model by a significant margin.
+It was launched alongside the Royal Enfield Continental GT roadster, but the Interceptor is the most popular model by a significant margin.
 In fact, it's one of the best-selling bikes in the country at time of publication.

 The engine is lively without being intimidating, the handling is fun without being patronising, and the finish is good without breaking the bank.